 Symptoms of An Allergic Reaction to Wooden Earplugs

 A wood allergy can result in many symptoms, including burning, itchiness, or blistering.
 A person may also experience swelling of the lymph nodes or discharge.
 In some cases, the symptoms can also be indicative of an infection.
 In this case, the symptoms may be more severe but usually last only a short time.

 How to Clean Wooden Earplugs

 If you are suddenly allergic to wooden earplugs, you can learn how to clean them safely.
+This approach can be used for golden earring as well.
 First, you need to soak them in clean water.
 To make the process easier, you can also use a toothbrush to scrub the earplugs.
 A solution of hydrogen peroxide is also effective.
 Afterward, you should leave them to dry.
 Once they are dry, you can wear them again.
 Besides these steps, you should also keep them clean in other ways.
 This routine will prevent them from becoming dirty and filled with bacteria.

 If you have glass plugs, you should clean them regularly.
 This will prevent bacteria from accumulating in the plugs.
 Glass plugs can be cleaned with antibacterial soap and water.
 But make sure to use warm water.
 Warm water will help remove the sebum and skin buildup that can harm the plugs.
 You should also use a toothpick to clean the hard-to-reach areas.